-To the immediate east of the site CAT have undertaken a series of watching briefs, evaluations and excavations over the last 15 years as part of the Colchester Garrison Urban Village development.
-These revealed hundreds of Roman burials in two distinct cemetery areas to the northeast, east and southeast of the site (CAT Report 412 (Area J1 North CHER, MCC2765): CAT Report 1033 (Area H. CHER MCC10199-MCC10200)).
+To the immediate east-southeast of the site CAT have undertaken a series of watching briefs, evaluations and excavations over the last 15 years as part of the Colchester Garrison Urban Village development which revealed hundreds of Roman burials in two distinct cemetery areas to the SE/S/SW, all within an area approximately 30-140m from the site (CAT Report 412 (Area J1 North CHER, MCC2765); CAT Report 1033 (Area H, CHER MCC10199-MCC10200)).
 Burials features range from the 1st-4th century AD and include inhumations, urned and unurned cremations, bustum and pyre sites, and evidence of at least one mausoleum.
-A Roman trackway bounded the cemetery area to the south, with the Roman circus (CHER MCC5549, Scheduled monument 35614, NHLE no.1021426) 600m to the northeast.
+A Roman trackway bounded the cemetery area to the south, with the Roman circus (CHER MCC5549, Scheduled monument 35614, NHLE no.1021426) 150m to the SE.
 More recent work in this area included an evaluation and excavation on the Water Tower on Butt Road in 2017.
 Roman and post-Roman pits and ditches were found during the evaluation (CAT Report 1079).
 A single Roman cremation burial was found during the following monitoring work in (CAT Report 1158).
-200m to the southeast, in land formerly occupied Goojerat Barracks, CAT undertook and evaluation in 2007-8 (CAT Report 456) followed by an excavation in 2010 (CAT Report 588).
-The evaluation identified the presence of Late Iron Age and early Roman ditches in the configuration indicating a rectangular enclosure, possibly containing the remains of a robbedout Roman building.
-The excavation focussed on this part of the site but predominantly multiphased ditches forming a series of enclosures were seen.
-A trapezoidal enclosure contained a well, groups of pits, post-holes and beam slots, most likely forming part of a domestic structure.

-To the north and south of the site on the western side of Butt Road there have been a number of burial related finds spots recorded on the HER including Roman burials in Beaconsfield Avenue (CHER MCC1901, MCC2436 and MCC2501) and on Errington Road (CHER MCC1451 and MCC7686).
+To the immediate north and south of the site on the western side of Butt Road there have been a number of burial related finds spots recorded on the HER including Roman burials in Beaconsfield Avenue (CHER MCC1901, MCC2436 and MCC2501) and on Errington Road (CHER MCC1451 and MCC7686).

 Butt Road itself has been in use as a road for an extensive period.
 It dates back to at least the medieval period where documentary records refer to it as Holmer's Lane in 1407, it was later renamed Butt Lane after rifle butts located there (CHER MCC2418).
-There are a number of find spots recorded in close proximity to the site for Roman coins, including two 4th century AD coins at 110 Butt Road (CHER MCC1247) coins found in the garden at 132 Butt Road (CHER MCC1326)m a 3rd century AD coin founds at 143 Butt Road (CHER MCC1202) and a 1st century AD coin found in the garden of 173 Butt Road (CHER MCC1200).
+There are a number of find spots recorded in close proximity to the site for Roman coins, including two 4th century AD coins at 110 Butt Road (CHER MCC1247) coins found in the garden at 132 Butt Road (CHER MCC1326) and a 3rd century AD coin founds at 143 Butt Road (CHER MCC1202).

 CAT carried out an evaluation at the former Salisbury Hotel, 112 Butt Road in 2004 (CAT Report 266).
 No features or finds were seen but this was because apart from the northern corner (the area of T1), had been stripped of topsoil and subsoil.
 Sandy material had then been dumped on top of natural sand.
 This probably took place at the time that the hotel was constructed, in the late 19th century.
-During a watching brief at 51-53 Butt Road undertaken by CAT in 2016 only modern features were seen, the only evidence of Roman finds was a single sherd of amphora and a fragment of human bone found in L1, thought to be from a disturbed burial (CHER MCC9329, CAT Report 969).
+During a watching brief at 51-53 Butt Road undertaken by

+CAT in 2016 only modern features were seen, the only evidence of Roman finds was a single sherd of amphora and a fragment of human bone found in L1, thought to be from a disturbed burial (CHER MCC9329, CAT Report 969).